vikassri/vikassri.github.io/_posts/2020-07-22-OpenCV-Basics.md

 # Printing the cv2 version
 print(cv2.__version__)

-# read the image from the path {option 1=coloured, 0=grayed, -1=unchanged}
+# read the image from the path {option 1=colored, 0=grayed, -1=unchanged}
 img = cv2.imread("Resources/bird.jpg", -1)

 # show the images
 cv2.imshow("Image", img)

-# show the image for 5 seconds, 0 means undefinite
+# show the image for 5 seconds, 0 means indefinite
 cv2.waitKey(5000)

 # destroy all the image windows